 An ear infection may start with a cold and affect the middle ear (otitis media).
 It can hurt a lot.
-Most ear infections clear up on their own in a couple of days.
-Most often you will not need antibiotics.
-This is because many ear infections are caused by a virus.
-Antibiotics don't work against a virus.
-Regular doses of pain medicines are the best way to reduce your fever and help you feel better.
+Most ear infections clear up on their own in a couple of days and do not need antibiotics.
+Also, antibiotics do not work against viruses, which may be the cause of your infection.
+Regular doses of pain relievers are the best way to reduce your fever and help you feel better.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call your doctor or nurse call line now or seek immediate medical care if: